LazerCuber/Waifu-AI/README.md

     ```sh
     pnpm run dev
     ```
-5. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result
+5. Open [http://localhost:3000](http://localhost:3000) and wallah you done :)

+Have a nice chat